krzychb/toit-samples/climate-tft/README.md

   pir_state.config --input
 ```

 Then the PIR state is checked in an endless loop.
-If Motion is detected the backlight is turned on for one second.
+If motion is detected the backlight is turned on for one second.

 ``` python
   while true: